Genivia/ugrep/README.md

             Selected lines are those not matching any of the specified patterns.
     -w, --word-regexp
-            The PATTERN is searched for as a word (as if surrounded by \< and
-            \>).
-If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option does not apply to -f FILE patterns to allow -f FILE patterns to narrow or widen the PATTERN search.
+            The PATTERN is searched for as a word, such that the matching text is preceded by a non-word character and is followed by a non-word character.
+Word characters are letters, digits, and the underscore.
+With option -P, word characters are Unicode letters, digits, and underscore.
+This option has no effect if -x is also specified.
+If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.
     -x, --line-regexp
-            Only input lines selected against the entire PATTERN is considered to be matching lines (as if surrounded by ^ and $).
-If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option does not apply to -f FILE patterns to allow -f FILE patterns to narrow or widen the PATTERN search.
+            Select only those matches that exactly match the whole line, as if the patterns are surrounded by ^ and $.
+If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option does not apply to -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.

 To display lines in file `myfile.sh` but not lines matching `^[ \t]*#`: